odan/slim4-skeleton/docs/domain.md

     /** @var string */
     public $email;

-    /** @var \DateTimeImmutable */
+    /** @var DateTimeImmutable */
     public $dateOfBirth;
 }
 ```

+**Note:** Typed class properties have been added in PHP 7.4.
+[Read more](https://stitcher.io/blog/typed-properties-in-php-74)

 ## Value Objects

-Use it only for "small things" like Date, Money, CustomerId and as replacement for primitive data type like string, int, float, bool, array.
+Use value objects only for "small things" like Date, Money, CustomerId and as replacement for
+primitive data type like string, int, float, bool, array.

 A value object must be **immutable** and is responsible for keeping their state consistent.